 13. CRKT Daktyl

-The fact that CRKT has a fourth knife on this list of 15 means the company is really into producing some innovative designs.
-The Daktyl is actually a reimagining of the original Hole in One design Tom Hitchcock made with CRKT.
+The fact that CRKT shows up a fourth time on this list of 15 just goes to show how committed they are to pushing innovative designs.
+The Daktyl is a modern reimagining of Tom Hitchcock’s original Hole in One concept, created in collaboration with CRKT.

 This review shows the Hole in One in action: